pivot-access-ltd/bma-offline-docs/src/maas-installation.md

 Before moving forward with MAAS, you'll want to enable DHCP.
 You can do this very easily from the web UI by selecting "Subnets" from the top menu, choosing the VLAN on which you want to enable DHCP, and select the button marked, "Enable DHCP."

 <a href="#heading--networking"><h3 id="heading--networking">Networking</h3></a>
-rad-end

-rad-begin /deb/2.9/ui
 The Dashboard landing page lists non-registered devices that MAAS detected automatically on the network.
-This [network discovery](/t/network-discovery/2933) process allows you to easily add or map devices already connected to your network -- devices that you may not necessarily want to manage with MAAS. rad-end

-rad-begin /deb/3.0/ui
-The Dashboard landing page lists non-registered devices that MAAS detected automatically on the network.
-This [network discovery](/t/network-discovery/4044) process allows you to easily add or map devices already connected to your network -- devices that you may not necessarily want to manage with MAAS. rad-end

-rad-begin /snap/2.9/ui
-The Dashboard landing page lists non-registered devices that MAAS detected automatically on the network.
-This [network discovery](/t/network-discovery/2927) process allows you to easily add or map devices already connected to your network -- devices that you may not necessarily want to manage with MAAS. rad-end

-rad-begin /snap/3.0/ui
-The Dashboard landing page lists non-registered devices that MAAS detected automatically on the network.
-This [network discovery](/t/network-discovery/4042) process allows you to easily add or map devices already connected to your network -- devices that you may not necessarily want to manage with MAAS. rad-end
+This [network discovery](/t/network-discovery/nnnn) process allows you to easily add or map devices already connected to your network -- devices that you may not necessarily want to manage with MAAS. rad-end